 The classification of the levels of education is based on the International Standard Classification of Education (ISCED 1997).
-ISCED 1997 is an instrument for compiling statistics on education internationally and distinguishes among six levels of education.
-ISCED 1997 was recently revised, and the new International Standard Classification of Education (ISCED 2011) was formally adopted in November 2011.
-This new classification will be implemented in the data collection in May 2014.
+ISCED 1997 has been recently revised and the new International Standard Classification of Education (ISCED 2011) was formally adopted in November 2011.
+This new classification should be implemented in data collection in May 2014.
+ISCED 97 is an instrument for compiling statistics on education internationally and distinguishes among six levels of education.

 Term used in this publication ISCED classification (and subcategories) Pre-primary education The first stage of organised instruction designed to introduce very young children to the school atmosphere.
 Minimum entry age of 3.
 ISCED 0 Primary education Designed to provide a sound basic education in reading, writing and mathematics and a basic understanding of some other subjects.
 Entry age: between 5 and 7.
-Duration: 6 years.
-ISCED 1 Lower secondary education Completes provision of basic education, usually in a more subject oriented way with more specialist teachers.
-Entry follows 6 years of primary education; duration is 3 years.
+Duration: six years.
+ISCED 1 Lower secondary education Completes provision of basic education, usually in a more subject- oriented way with more specialist teachers.
+Entry follows six years of primary education; duration is three years.
 In some countries, the end of this level marks the end of compulsory education.
 ISCED 2 (subcategories: 2A prepares students for continuing academic education, leading to 3A; 2B has stronger vocational focus, leading to 3B; 2C offers preparation of entering workforce) Upper secondary education Stronger subject specialisation than at lower secondary level, with teachers usually more qualified.
-Students typically expected to have completed 9 years of education or lower secondary schooling before entry and are generally 15 or 16 years old.
-ISCED 3 ISCED 3 (subcategories: 3A prepares students for university-level education at level 5A; 3B for entry to vocationally oriented tertiary education at level 5B; 3C prepares students for workforce or for post-secondary non-tertiary education at level ISCED 4)
+Students typically expected to have completed nine years of education or lower secondary schooling before entry and are generally 15 or 16 years old.
+ISCED 3 (subcategories: 3A prepares students for university-level education at level 5A; 3B for entry to vocationally oriented tertiary education at level 5B; 3C prepares students for workforce or for post-secondary non-tertiary education at level ISCED 4)